SSD-Brandeis/LSMTree-DataStore-CPP/README.md

-# LSMTree-DataStore-CPP

-# COSI-167A: Advanced Data Systems - TemplateDB
+# COSI-167A: Advanced Data Systems - LSMTree-DataStore-CPP (TemplateDB)

 ## About